soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 ## Integrations & Interfaces

-Metadata validation results are displayed in the [Data & Knowledge Administration Console](admin_console.md).
+Metadata validation results are displayed in the [Data and Knowledge Administration Console](admin_console.md).